 Georgia Fair Debt Collection Laws

-The Georgia Installment Loan Act regulates the collection of consumer loans that are $3,000 or less.
+Fair debt collection laws under the Georgia Installment Loan Act regulate the collection of consumer loans of $3,000 or less.

-Georgia laws protect consumers from abusive or overreaching debt collection tactics.
-One of those laws, the Georgia Installment Loan Act, applies to installment loans that are $3,000 or less, including the renewal or refinancing of any such loan, with a loan length of 36 months and 15 days or less.
+Some states, including Georgia, have special statutes for installment loans to prevent predatory lending.
+The Georgia Installment Loan Act applies to installment loans that are $3,000 or less, including the renewal or refinancing of any such loan, with a loan length of 36 months and 15 days or less.
 (Ga.
-Code Ann. § 7-3-3, § 7-3-11).
+Code § 7-3-3, § 7-3-11).

-Consumer Protections Under the Georgia Installment Loan Act
+What Are the Requirements Under the Georgia Installment Loan Act?

-The Georgia Installment Loan Act protects consumers in a few different ways.
+The Georgia Installment Loan Act's requirements protect consumers in a few different ways.

-• The creditor must follow proper procedures when extending the debt and may not resort to abusive debt collection practices.
+The creditor must follow proper procedures when extending the debt and may not resort to abusive debt collection practices.
 (Ga.
-Code Ann. § 7-3-33).
+Code § 7-3-33).

 • causes the borrower or any member of the borrower's family to suffer bodily injury or physical harm